 WHAT TO DO IN CEBU, OSLOB AND MACTAN ISLAND IN THE PHILLIPINESFrom whale sharks to luxurious resorts, here you will get everything you need to know about traveling to Cebu, Oslob and Mactan Island.

 After Manila, my second destination in the Philippines was the island of Cebu.
-To me more specific: Cebu City, Mactan Island and the amazing Oslob, home of the whale sharks.
+To be more specific: Cebu City, Mactan Island and the amazing Oslob, home of the whale sharks.
 But I’ll tell you everything about them in a minute, let me start with the airport of Mactan.
+This post I’ll tell you about all the things to do in Cebu and around.

 My third was Bohol and you can find everything you need on this super guide to Bohol.

-Before giving you a super introduction about what is Cebu, I think this short video of the airport will set the tone more than any text.
+Before giving you a super introduction to what is Cebu, what to see in Cebu, all the things to do in Cebu and around, I think this short video of the airport will set the tone more than any text.
 Please press play and enjoy it.

-This was how my first 5 minutes of Cebu were: an amazing flash mob inside the airport!
+This was how my first 5 minutes of Cebu were: a fantastic flash mob inside the airport!

 Now let me tell you a little bit about the whole island of Cebu.
-Cebu is one of many island located on the prettiest region of the Philippines, the Central Visayas.
-Inside Central Visayas you can find several amazing beach destinations such as:
+Cebu is one of many islands located in the prettiest region of the Philippines, the Central Visayas.
+Inside Central Visayas, you can find several amazing beach destinations such as:

 - Malapascua Island (north of Cebu)